zalando-incubator/graphql-jit/README.md

 Compiles the `document` AST, using an optional operationName and compiler options.

-- `schema` {GraphQLSchema} - `graphql-js` schema object
+- `schema` {GraphQLSchema} - `graphql` schema object
-- `document` {DocumentNode} - document query AST ,can be obtained by `parse` from `graphql-js`
+- `document` {DocumentNode} - document query AST ,can be obtained by `parse` from `graphql`
-- `operationName` {string} - optional operation name in case the document contains multiple queries/operations.
+- `operationName` {string} - optional operation name in case the document contains multiple [operations](http://spec.graphql.org/draft/#sec-Language.Operations)(queries/mutations/subscription).
-- `compilerOptions` {Object} - Configurable options on the agent pool
+- `compilerOptions` {Object} - Configurable options for the compiler

   - `disableLeafSerialization` {boolean, default: false} - disables leaf node serializers.
 The serializers validate the content of the field so this option should only be set to true if there are strong assurances that the values are valid.
   - `customSerializers` {Object as Map, default: {}} - Replace serializer functions for specific types.
-Can be used as a safer alternative for overly expensive
+Can be used as a safer alternative for overly expensive serializers
-  - `customJSONSerializer` {boolean, default: false} - Whether to produce also a JSON serializer function using `fast-json-stringify`, otherwise the stringify function is just `JSON.stringify`
+  - `customJSONSerializer` {boolean, default: false} - Whether to produce also a JSON serializer function using `fast-json-stringify`.
+The default stringifier function is `JSON.stringify`

 #### compiledQuery.compiled(root: any, context: any, variables: Maybe<{ [key: string]: any }>)